kaajjaak/kaajjaak/README.md

 - 🐌 I'm a huge snail enthusiast!
 - 💡 I love solving complex algorithmic problems
-- 🎤 I enjoy attending tech conferences and meetups
+- 📚 I love learning new things
 - 🌈 Always on the lookout for new programming languages to learn

 <p align="center">